JohnHenrySplitMyHeart/bikesanity/README.md

 Following processing, a complete object model of the journal will be created and saved in as a serialized Python pickle as `journal.pickle` - for technical users, you may wish to load and inspect this.
 All resources (images and maps) will be copied to the new `processed/resources` location.

-#### Locally publishing to HTML
+#### Locally publishing to HTML, PDF and other formats

-Currently it possible to publish processed journals to attractive and clean HTML that can be fully-functionally browsed on the local machine, including dynamic maps.
-Publish any processed journal to HTML using the `publish` argument and providing the same _journal id_:
+Currently it possible to publish processed journals to HTML, PDF documents, or a JSON data structure.
+Publish any processed journal using the `publish` argument and providing the same _journal id_:

-    bikesanity-run publish <12345>
+    bikesanity-run publish <12345> --html --pdf --json

+Use any combination of the optional flags to generate HTML, PDF or JSON output:

+- `--html` will produce attractive and clean HTML that can be fully-functionally browsed on the local machine, including dynamic maps.
+- `--pdf` will generate a collected PDF document of the journal, including all images.
+Large journals may be split into several PDF parts
+- `--json` will generate a simple JSON data structure that may be used to migrate the journal to other platforms

 By default, HTML is output inside the processed directory, at `CycleSanityJournals/processed/<journal_id>/html` - open `index.html` to browse the journal index.